-Lab Evaluation

-The students are reviewed on assigned experiment execution, record writing and viva-voice questions as per pre-defined Rubrics.

-Presentations/Group Discussions/Seminars

-Conducted as part of various courses to evaluate assimilation and articulation of concepts by the students.

-Project Work

-Reviewed on the continuous basis and once at the end of the semester through Viva-voice and demonstration of the project.
+- 1. Lab Evaluation: The students are reviewed on assigned experiment execution, record writing and viva-voice questions as per pre-defined Rubrics. - 2.
+Presentations/Group Discussions/Seminars: Conducted as part of various courses to evaluate assimilation and articulation of concepts by the students. - 3.
+Project Work: Reviewed on the continuous basis and once at the end of the semester through Viva-voice and demonstration of the project. - 4.
+Internship: The students are reviewed on feedback by the employer, viva-voce, internship report and attendance during the internship - 5.
+Final Examination: Institute conducts it at the end of the semester.

-Internship

-The students are reviewed on feedback by the employer, viva-voce, internship report and attendance during the internship.

-Final Examination

-Institute conduct it at the end of the semester.